 Understanding GDPR Data Controller in 5 easy steps

-GDPR in practice raises some really big questions such as Who is liable in the event of a breach? who is the GDPR data controller? who is the GDPR data processor?
+However, putting GDPR into practice raises some really big questions.
+Who is liable in the event of a breach?
+What is a GDPR data controller?
+And who is the GDPR data processor?
 Let’s take each in turn.

 1) What is GDPR?

-Before we understand the role of a GDPR Data controller we must first understand what GDPR is and in simple terms, GDPR is the General Data Protection Regulation which came into effect on May 25th and forbids the misuse of EU citizens data whether your company is based in the EU or not.
+Before we understand the role of a GDPR Data controller, we need to tackle what GDPR is.
+In simple terms, GDPR forbids the misuse of EU citizens data.
+And it applies whether your company is based in the EU or not.

 2) Who is the GDPR Data Controller?